raccoon-ncku/raccoon-ncku.github.io/md/en/hardware/3d-printer.md

 L250 x W210 x H410 mm

 ### File Preparation
+1. Check if the geometry is closed.
-STL files.
-Please make sure your model is a closed mesh, and the thinnest part is not smaller than 0.8 mm, otherwise it won't be printed.
+2. Check if the thinnest part is not smaller than 0.8 mm.
+Otherwise, it won't be printed, or it might lead to a poor printing result.
+3. When necessary, split the geometry into multiple parts, and orient the parts to their ideal printing direction.
+4. Arrange the printing parts on the printing bed.
+Concentrating the arrangement could reduce the traverse time of the print head, thus reducing the total print time.
+5. Export the geometry as STL or OBJ format.

 ### Pricing
 NTD $2 per gram.